graphcore/poptorch/docs/user_guide/debugging.rst

 You can create an anchor by calling :py:func:`~poptorch.Options.anchorTensor`.
 It takes two mandatory string parameters: a convenient user-defined name for the anchor and the name of the chosen tensor.
 Optionally, you may specify the output mode as well as the output return period.
-In order for these options setting to take effect, they must be set before model compilation.
+In order for these option settings to take effect, they must be set before model compilation.

 In the example below, two anchors are created: one for a bias gradient tensor